unaizorrilla-githubschool/github-games-unaizorrilla/README.md

 ## Welcome to GitHub Games

-A project based learning activity for people who are getting started with Git and GitHub.
+A project based learning activity for people who are getting started with Git and GitHub, and is awesome!!!!!!!

 You can play the game at: [https://unaizorrilla-githubschool.github.io/github-games](https://unaizorrilla-githubschool.github.io/github-games-unaizorrilla/)